rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

     - `location`: a named location
     - `device`: a device, such as appliances, computers, or network elements
     - `application`: a software application
-- fullName: FullName[] (mandatory).
+- nameVariants: NameVariant[] (mandatory).
-  The full name(s) of the entity represented by this card.
-  A FullName object has the following properties:
+      An array of name variants.
+A NameVariant object has the following properties:
-    - name: String (mandatory)
+    - fullName: String (mandatory).
-      The full name (e.g. the personal name and surname of an individual, the name of an organization).
+      The full name (e.g. the personal name and surname of an individual, the name of an organization) of the entity represented by this card.
     - language: String (optional)
       The [@RFC5646] language tag of this name, if any.
-    - isPreferred: Boolean (optional, default: `false`).
-      Whether this FullName is the preferred name.
-- structuredName: StructuredName (optional).
-  The name of the person represented by this card, structured by its constituents.
-A StructuredName object has the following properties:
     - prefix: String[] (optional).
       The honorific title(s), e.g. `Mr`, `Ms`, `Dr`.
     - personalName: String[] (optional).